Aniketkumarroy/ros2-pinocchio/README.md

 **Sthira** is a tool designed to evaluate and visualize a robot’s payload capabilities based on its kinematic and dynamic structure. it is built on top of [Pinocchio](https://github.com/stack-of-tasks/pinocchio), a state-of-the-art Rigid Body Algorithms for poly-articulated systems.
 Whether you’re designing manipulators, mobile robots, or humanoids — Sthira helps you understand **how much your robot can carry**, **where**, and **at what cost** (torque, power, stiffness).

-> 🧠 Sthira is derived from word "Sthirá " meaning **firm, stable**, this tool empowers roboticists to design smarter, stronger systems.
+> 🧠 Sthira is derived from word "*Sthirá* " meaning **firm, stable**, this tool empowers roboticists to design smarter, stronger systems.

 ---